Piotr1215/dotfiles/shortcuts.md

 q:                              - enter commands history q/                              - enter search history

+### LSP

+K twice enters the hover window so can copy from there etc

 ### Insert mode
 Ctrl + y            - copy character from the line above Ctrl + e            - copy character from the line below